 We recommend looking at the following settings:

-- The number of connections opened between your Spark executors and Scylla.
-You can monitor the number of open connections using Scylla’s monitoring solution.
+- The number of connections opened between your Spark executors and ScyllaDB.
+You can monitor the number of open connections using ScyllaDB’s monitoring solution.

 - In the case of changing the buffer behavior to not batch, you should tune: output.batch.grouping.key to none